calvin123xu/discogs-vi-dataset/README.md

 ## Download

+Three types of data are associated with the dataset:

+1. Metadata
+    * clique and version metadata (*Discogs-VI*),
+    * clique and version metadata with only YouTube ID-matched versions (*Discogs-VI-YT*),
+    * more metadata as explained in [this section](#metadata).
+2. Audio
+    * In the form of YouTube IDs.
+We do not share any audio.
+3. Audio representations
-Three types of data are associated with the dataset: clique metadata (*Discogs-VI*), clique metadata with YouTube ID-matched versions (*Discogs-VI-YT*), and audio representations such as CQT (Constant-Q Transform) extracted for the versions of Discogs-VI.
-This section provides details on how to access each type of data.
+    * audio representations such as CQT (Constant-Q Transform) extracted for the versions of Discogs-VI-YT.

+This section provides details on how to access each.
+The details are provided in later sections.

-### Metadata
+### 1. Metadata

 We provide the dataset including the intermediary files of the creation process.
 Due to their sizes, they are separated into two directories so that you do not have to download everything.
 If your goal is to use the dataset and start working, download `main.zip` (1.4 GB compressed, 21 GB uncompressed).
 If for some reason you are interested in the intermediary files, download `intermediary.zip` (8.7 GB compressed, 46 GB uncompressed).
-Contents of these folders are provided in [this section](#data-structure).
-You can download the data from [Zenodo](https://doi.org/10.5281/zenodo.13983028)
+Contents of these folders are provided in [this section](#metadata).
+You can download these two zip files from [Zenodo](https://doi.org/10.5281/zenodo.13983028).

-### Audio
+### 2. Audio

 You can download the audio files corresponding to the YouTube IDs of the versions.
 In our experiments, we used exactly these IDs.